ezakhar/help/en/basics/training-plan-management.md

 ### Unpublish plan {#unpublish}

-You can unpublish and delete plan from the store at any moment.
+You can unpublish and remove plan from the store at any moment.

 In order to unpublish plan, you need to open the publication window and click on the "Unpublish" button.

 This button is available for all published plans.